-Did the State agency consult with ITOs in the State?

-☑ Yes, ITOs in the State were consulted.
-(Complete the rest of this section.) ☐ No, ITOs are located in the State but were not consulted.
-(Skip the rest of this section.)
-S □ Not applicable because there are no ITOs located in the State.
-(Skip the rest this section.)
-0

-Name the ITOs consulted.

-Miccosukee Tribe of Indians

-Contact: Talbert Cypress, Tribal Leader
+a) Did the State agency consult with ITOs in the State? ☑ Yes, ITOs in the State were consulted.
+(Complete the rest of this section.) □ No, ITOs are located in the State but were not consulted.
+(Skip the rest of this section.) □ Not applicable because there are no ITOs located in the State.
+(Skip the rest of this section.) b) Name the ITOs consulted.
+The ITOs in Florida are: Miccosukee Tribe of Indians Talbert Cypress, Tribal Leader Contact: Martha Vega Email copy to: marthav@miccosukeetribe.com